Squarespace SEO for E-Commerce 2026

 Add Product Schema Markup

-Add structured data through Code Injection to give search engines detailed product information - name, price, availability, and review ratings.
+Add structured data through Code Injection to give search engines detailed product information, including name, price, availability, and review ratings.
 This enables rich snippets in Google results, which significantly increase click-through rates.

 Optimize Image Alt Text and Filenames